alsotoes/hassio-infrastructure/README.md

 ## About

-Because I use these addons in my setup, I plan to maintain this repo.
+I plan to maintain this repo because I use these addons in my setup.
-I use it on a raspberry so that's why I only test for arm64 architecture.
+I use it on a raspberry, so I only test for arm64 architecture.
-PR are definetly welcome.
+PR are definitely welcome.

 ## Installation

-Adding this add-ons repository to your Home Assistant instance is pretty easy.
+Adding this add-ons repository to your Home Assistant instance is easy.
 In the Home Assistant add-on store, a possibility to add a repository is provided.

 Use the following URL to add this repository: